 - Children: Leukemia, brain tumors, and lymphoma

 The incidence of cancer and cancer types are influenced by many factors such as age, gender, race, local environmental factors, diet, and genetics.
 Consequently, the incidence of cancer and cancer types vary depending on these variable factors.
 For example, the World Health Organization (WHO) provides the following general information about cancer worldwide:

 - Cancer is a leading cause of death worldwide.
-It accounted for 8.2 million deaths (around 22% of all deaths not related to communicable diseases) in 2012 (most recent data).
+It accounted for 8.2 million deaths (around 22% of all deaths not related to communicable diseases; most recent data from WHO).

 - Lung, stomach, liver, colon, and breast cancer cause the most cancer deaths each year.

-- Deaths from cancer worldwide are projected to continue rising, with an estimated 13.1 million deaths in 2030.
+- Deaths from cancer worldwide are projected to continue rising, with an estimated 13.1 million deaths in 2030 (about a 70% increase).